 Persistence will not take you far

 Once you’ve started to chat to someone, having a little online etiquette is important.
 You want to seem interested, but coming off too keen can make people tired of you quickly.
 Unless you’ve made a real connection and are deep in conversation, replying instantly to every text a person sends can make you an irritant.
 Give them some breathing space; it’s no big deal if people don’t respond to one another’s messages for a few hours, we all have our personal commitments to be getting on with.
 If the chat starts to dry up and people aren’t replying to your messages for days at a time, it’s time to call it a day.
-Stalking them with persistent texts is not only embarrassing, it’s creepy.
+Stalking them with persistent texts is not only embarrassing, but it’s also creepy.
 Accept the fact that they’re not interested and move on.

 So in conclusion, if you were seeking for an answer on how to get a date online, you want to be open, honest and friendly; be forthcoming with some details, but don’t give too much away; keep it upbeat and light-hearted, and handle any knock backs with a bit of dignity.
 Above all, if you don’t take online dating too seriously and stake your whole happiness on hooking up with a new partner through it, you can have some fun meeting new people.
 And maybe one of those people will be right for you.